What is a Good 5K Time for a Beginner

 Curious about what’s a good 5K time?

-I hate to break it to you but there’s no one-size-fits-all answer.
+I wish there was a simple answer, but everyone’s 5K journey is different.
 I’ve coached runners of all shapes, sizes, and experience levels, and everyone’s journey is unique.

 But in general, most beginners can finish in 30 to 40 minutes, and hitting that 30-minute mark is a solid benchmark for many first-timers.